In the public service, do you lose RTTs if you are absent?

 In case of mobility, a balance of any account must be transmitted to the agent.

-Staff working variable hours may choose their daily working hours, subject to operational requirements and within a regulatory framework defined by their administration.
+A staff member working variable hours may choose his daily working hours, subject to operational requirements and within a regulatory framework defined by his administration.

-A device for debit credit allows them to build up RTT days.
+A device for debit credit allows it to build up RTT days.

 Days of absence shall not give rise to any debit or credit.